xatuke/gci19/README.md

 # GCI-2019-Aayushman
-All the tasks completed in Google Code-in 2019 by Aayushman
+Tasks completed in Google Code-in 2019 by Aayushman

 [GoLang] Setup a GoLang Project to support REST endpoints